Start your capital project

 Register your project in the Capital Planning System

-Ministries must register projects with a total value equal or greater than $1,000,000 in the Treasury Board’s Capital Planning System.
+Ministries must register projects with a total value equal to or greater than $1,000,000 in the Treasury Board’s Capital Planning System.
 Work with your ministry contact to ensure your ministry registers your project.

 Get your Work in Progress (WIP) asset number

 You need a WIP asset number to record capital spend for your project.
-A Work-in-Progress (WIP) represents the cost incurred on a project to-date.
+A Work-in-Progress (WIP) represents the cost incurred on a project to date.
 The DIO uses your WIP asset number to track project spending.
 Every time your ministry finance team transfers project invoices to the DIO, the journal voucher (JV) is recorded against your project’s WIP asset number.

 Work with your ministry contact to confirm that your ministry has submitted a WIP asset number request form for your project.